Disaster Manual: Section 9 - Insurance Issues

+Maybe.
+Texas statute 1952.301(1) (Texas Insurance Code) prohibits insurance companies from specifying the brand, type, kind, age, vendor, supplier, or condition of parts or products that may be used to repair the vehicle but that does not mean the use of used parts is not “reasonable.”
 In some cases, used parts and aftermarket parts may be permissible, depending on the age, condition, and mileage of the particular vehicle.
-Most Texas personal automobile policies require the insurance company to pay the lesser of the following: actual cash value of the property; the amount to repair or replace the property with other of like kind and quality; or the amount stated in the declarations page of the policy.
+Most Texas personal automobile policies require the insurance company to pay the lesser of the following: actual cash value of the property, the amount to repair or replace the property with other of like kind and quality, or the amount stated in the declarations page of the policy.

-Your policy will provide coverage for renting another vehicle only if you have an endorsement on your policy for rental reimbursement coverage.
+Your policy will provide coverage for renting another vehicle only if you have special language in your policy, called an endorsement, for rental reimbursement coverage.
 Under this coverage, the insurance company will pay up to the limit shown on the endorsement for the reasonable amount of time it takes to repair or replace your vehicle.